rvanco/Start_with_julia/README.md

 * first_notebook.jl is the result of the video : "Learn Julia with Us 01: Getting started with Julia"
 * first_exercice_base_error.jl is the result of the video : "Learn Julia with Us 02: Your first Julia Code"
+* number_guess.jl is the result of the video : "Learn Julia by building a number guessing game!" wich I will change a bit to improve it